-Whether they originate within a company’s network or outside of it, cybersecurity experts need to prevent known vulnerabilities from becoming exploited resulting in a breach as well as anticipate unknown threats from compromising the company’s security, reputation, and revenue.
+Whether they originate within a company’s network or outside of it, cybersecurity experts need to prevent known vulnerabilities from becoming exploited resulting in a breach as well as anticipate unknown cyber threats from compromising the company’s security, reputation, and revenue.
 “Holistic” is the name of the game — from top to bottom these teams need to consider everything that could go wrong, then implement an effective plan to push back against it.

-However, it’s hard to take initial action when your scope only includes your internal network, which is the case with far too many security teams.
-That’s why we’ve outlined the top five priorities for all companies to manage their entire attack surface for maximum efficacy.
+However, it’s hard to take initial action when your scope only includes your internal network, which is the case with far too many cybersecurity teams.
+That’s why we’ve outlined the top five priorities for all companies to manage their entire digital attack surface for maximum efficacy.
 The timeless adage tells us that a journey of a thousand miles begins with a single step, and it’s no different in this case either.

-So while some organizations have developed a mature attack surface management program, others are just starting on the journey, evaluating the scope of their program and identifying where to start.
+So while some organizations have developed a mature digital attack surface management program, others are just starting on the journey, evaluating the scope of their program and identifying where to start.
 For those organizations, it’s important not to get overwhelmed when considering the cybersecurity health of your business.
 Just start here and take action.

-It’s crucial nowadays to understand which digital assets belonging to your organization are exposed to the internet; in other words, what your organization looks like to customers and would-be attackers.
+It’s crucial nowadays to understand which digital assets belonging to your organization are exposed to the internet; in other words, what your organization looks like to customers and would-be cyber attackers.
 A business’s internet presence consists of known, unknown, unsanctioned, and often poorly maintained internet-facing assets.
 You need to catalog all of them!
-Shadow IT, M&A, and a lack of standard commissioning processes mean that security teams have an incomplete view of their attack surface and its weaknesses.
+Shadow IT, M&A, and a lack of standard commissioning processes mean that cybersecurity teams have an incomplete view of their digital attack surface and its weaknesses.

 According to Verizon, 70% of all successful breaches today originate on the internet.
-That’s why companies should do what the bad guys are already doing: map their attack surface in pursuit of potential vulnerabilities.
+That’s why companies should do what the bad guys are already doing: map their digital attack surface in pursuit of potential vulnerabilities.

-With your attack surface mapped and your vulnerabilities identified, it’s time to reduce them and make yourself a smaller target for hackers.
+With your digital attack surface mapped and your vulnerabilities identified, it’s time to reduce them and make yourself a smaller target for hackers.
 Your team must first have an accurate inventory of assets exposed to the internet, then enrich that information by tagging geographical locations, business units, and owners.
-This exercise will let you systematically improve your security posture by addressing specific types of weaknesses, including:
+This exercise will let you systematically improve your cybersecurity posture by addressing specific types of weaknesses, including:

 It no longer matters if an asset lives within a network or beyond the firewall.
 If it belongs to your organization, it’s imperative that you maintain its compliance with internal standards and third-party regulations.
 Organizations are already facing fines for breaches that originate outside the firewall.

-More regulations will be put in place to protect customers from threat actors targeting businesses going forward.
+More regulations will be put in place to protect customers from cyber threat actors targeting businesses going forward.
 Organizations need to be able to stay within GDPR, OWASP, and internal compliance guidelines to avoid potentially devastating penalties.

 Your customers fundamentally interact with your business outside your firewall.
 As indicated by the massive GDPR fine against British Airways, you’re responsible for their safety and online experience.
-This obligation includes protecting them from threats that belong to you but reside outside the network, like crypto miners, malicious code injections, and Magecart.
+This obligation includes protecting them from cyber threats that belong to you but reside outside the network, like crypto miners, malicious code injections, and Magecart.

 But this responsibility also extends to assets that don’t belong to you.
 These rogue assets mimic your brand and target your customers.
-Even though your organization didn’t develop them, they’re a part of your attack surface anyway.
+Even though your organization didn’t develop them, they’re a part of your digital attack surface anyway.
 These include typo-squatting on various domains and subdomains, developing fraudulent mobile apps, publishing phishing sites, and operating infringing social media accounts.